JujuAdams/Bento/docs/0.1/Shared-Callbacks.md

 ## Button / Clicking

-!> Button callbacks will only works if you set either the `targetListen` or `castListen` variables so that Bento knows what button to listen for.
+!> Button events will only works if you set either the `targetListen` or `castListen` variables so that Bento knows what button to listen for.

 ### ButtonClick

 Called when a button is positively clicked by the player.
 This happens on button release.
-The `ButtonClick` callback can be triggered by either targetted or cast button clicks.
+The `ButtonClick` event can be triggered by either targetted or cast button clicks.

 ### ButtonStart

 Called when a button is pressed whilst the UI element is focused.
-The button is considered "captured" for the purposes of the `Button` and `ButtonEnd` callbacks.
+The button is considered "captured" for the purposes of the `Button` and `ButtonEnd` events.

 ### Button